crazcalm/oral-english/clips/jessica_meets_honey.md

 - Jessica: [Dolores Claiborne](http://www.imdb.com/title/tt0109642/)

 - TV: Sometimes their driving home from their mistress's apartment and their brakes suddenly fail.

-Jessica & Honey: An accident, Dolores, can be an unhappy woman's best friend.
+- Jessica, Honey & TV: An accident, Dolores, can be an unhappy woman's best friend.

 - Jessica: My husband does not like it when I watch [Stephen King](http://www.imdb.com/name/nm0000175/) movies.
 He thinks I get scared.